Johnny-God/kalshi-crypto-15m-dataset/README.md

 ## Updates & Maintenance

-This dataset is **refreshed automatically every 24 hours** via a scheduled pipeline (`scripts/build_dataset.py`).
-Each refresh appends newly collected data, updates row counts, and bumps the version in `MANIFEST.json`.
+This dataset is **refreshed automatically every 24 hours** Each refresh appends newly collected data, updates row counts, and bumps the version in `MANIFEST.json`.

 Issues, feature requests, and contributions are welcome — see [CONTRIBUTING.md](CONTRIBUTING.md).